mikemwanga/Extract_Genes/README.md

-# wf-sars_cov_spike_gene
+## extract_spike_gene

-  A workflow to extract the spike gene sequences from SARS-CoV-2 full genome sequence.
+This workflow extracts spike gene seqeunce from SARS-CoV-2 whole genome genome First create a database of the whole genome seqeunces.
+Align spike query sequence to blast dataase.
+Then extract coordinates and trim the sequence using a python script